-When you need to rent heavy equipment in Allentown, Bensalem or elsewhere in eastern PA, make Ransome Rents your first call.
-A division of Ransome Cat — the only authorized Cat dealer serving eastern Pennsylvania, northern Delaware and southern New Jersey — we offer a large selection of construction and other equipment for rent.
+When you need to rent heavy equipment in Allentown, Bensalem or elsewhere in eastern PA, northern DE or southern NJ, make Ransome Rents your first call.
+A division of Ransome Cat — the only authorized Cat dealer serving in those areas— we offer a large selection of construction and other equipment for rent.
 All units in our rental fleet feature low hours and come fully serviced and inspected by our factory-trained technicians.

 Cat equipment is known around the world for its versatility, rugged performance and low operating costs.
 When you rent Cat construction equipment, you get the benefit of all these working advantages without the expense of buying new.
 Contact a Ransome Rents location near you for our current Cat heavy equipment rental rates and availability.

 Making the right connection of machine and attachment can help maximize productivity on the jobsite.

 First, select a machine that allows easy exit and entry of the machine and offers good visibility from the operator’s seat to the attachment.
 Its coupler configuration should allow an operator unobstructed access to the seat and a clear view to the attachment.